Amitbarvaz/Mindtools/README.md

 ## License

 The source code for this project is licensed under the AGPL v3 license, see [LICENSE.txt](LICENSE.txt) for details.

 Original Serafin version Copyright (C) 2018 Institute of Clinical Medicine, University of Oslo.
+Subsequent versions were developed by Gal Weizenberg and then DrorSoft used by University of Haifa.
 All rights reserved.